LLNL/Analytic_Deflection_of_Asteroids_by_NEDs/README.md

 This release adds routines that allow the fit to depend on the asteroid porosity.
 The new routines are OriginalModel_Por_errs(d, Yield, Rad, den, por, z, covariance), ModifiedModel_Por_errs(d, Yield, Rad, den, por, z, covariance).
-The main difference from OriginalModel and ModifiedModel is that they return both the delta V and the error on those values.
+The main difference from OriginalModel and ModifiedModel is that they return both the delta-V and the error on those values.
+In order to do this they require the covariance matrix from the fits as well as the coefficients.
 Numpy arrays can be used for d, Yield, Rad, den, por if they can be broadcast to the same shape.
 Usually one of them is an array and the others are constants, or they are all arrays of the same length.
-The coefficients z default to AB_Si_1_2keV and the covariance to AB_Si_1_2keV_covariance which are the fit for SiO2 to the average delta V of the 1 and 2 keV simulations.
+The coefficient z defaults to AB_Si_1_2keV and covariance defaults to AB_Si_1_2keV_covariance which are the fit for SiO2 to the average delta-V of the 1 and 2 keV simulations.
 To get results for Forsterite use AB_Fo_1_2keV and AB_Fo_1_2keV_covariance.
 For results based on 1 keV values use AB_Si_1keV and AB_Si_1keV_covariance and similarly for 2 keV.
 The various coefficeints have all been moved to the file Fit_Data.py.

 ## Contributing